CreworkTeam/b2b-website/src/content/blogs/How to Build an MVP in 2025 That Launches in Weeks and Not Months.md

 Avoiding these mistakes can reduce your timeline by 40 percent.

 ## What Happens After the MVP Launches
+Many modern growth strategies including [product led growth frameworks](https://openviewpartners.com/product-led-growth/) by OpenView start at this stage of the product lifecycle.

 The goal of an MVP is not perfection but direction.
 Once the product is in the hands of real users, the next step is to turn insights into improvements.
 Strong founders continue with the loop of test, learn, and build.
 This is how an MVP evolves into a complete product with real traction.